 A good introduction paragraph is both engaging and informative.
 The main goals of your introduction are to:

-- Catch your reader’s attention and interest.
+- Catch your reader’s attention.

-- Give context and background on your topic.
+- Give background on your topic.

 This introduction example is taken from our interactive essay example on the history of Braille.

 Your first sentence sets the tone for the whole essay, so spend some time on writing an effective hook.